By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 5. Pull-Out Bathroom Cabinets

-Plus: They don’t take up valuable floor space!
+They don’t take up floor space either.

 6. Sliding Shower Doors – Small Bathroom Ideas On a Budget